 There’s no question that minimizing taps is a good idea—after the customer has decided what to buy.
-But we see many companies try to compress the whole shopping process into a small number of taps.
+But many companies try to compress the whole shopping process into fewer taps.

 The result is a mobile app or website that forces the user to make a quick purchase decision, rather than giving a great shopping experience.
-To the user it feels like the site switches from giving enticement to issuing demands.
+To the user, it feels like the site switches from giving enticement to issuing demands.

 Our research shows that the best results happen when a site or app adapts to where the user is in the decision process.
 Once someone decides what to buy, they should be able to do it with a minimal number of taps.
 But if someone is undecided, they should feel free to explore and compare.

-That’s challenging to many companies because they want to create a single master site design for personal computers and then use responsive design to adapt it to mobile.
+It’s a challenge.
+Many companies want to create a single master site design for personal computers and then use responsive design to adapt it to mobile.

-Our research suggests that conversion will be higher when the shopping process on mobile is rethought and tested from the bottom up, before a site design is locked in.
-That’s expensive and inconvenient for many companies, but as desktop traffic shifts to mobile it will be more and more necessary.
+Our research suggests that conversions are higher when the shopping process on mobile is rethought and tested from the bottom up—before a site design is locked in.
+That’s expensive and inconvenient for many companies, but as desktop traffic shifts to mobile, it will be more and more necessary.

-Designer Virgil Pana shows off these animations for an iPhone app that demonstrates both the fun & functionality of an engaging mobile experience.
+Designer Virgil Pana shows off these animations for an iPhone app that demonstrates both the fun and functionality of an engaging mobile experience.

-Beyond that basic design issue, we also see a wide array of small usability problems in many commerce sites and apps.
+Beyond the core order-of-operations design issue, we also see a wide array of small usability problems on many ecommerce sites and apps.

-Individually they don’t necessarily make a big difference, but each one eats away at conversion, and taken together they often make mobile commerce deeply irritating to users.
-Here are the most common mobile commerce flaws we see in our studies:
+Individually, none makes a big difference, but each one eats away at conversions.
+Taken together, they often make mobile ecommerce deeply irritating to users.

-Because the smartphone screen is so small, every word used in it needs to be carefully considered.
+Because a smartphone screen is so small, every word needs to be carefully considered.

 In the example below, a clothing company has chosen product categories that aren’t familiar to most people.
 In a test, a user asked to find boots was stopped dead by these menus.

-The menu titles aren’t necessarily wrong, as long as the company is certain that its customers all understand them.
+The menu titles aren’t necessarily wrong, but the company should be certain that all its customers—including first-time buyers—understand them.

-Another frequent mistake we see is the failure to use the number pad when asking a user to fill in numeric information.
+Another frequent mistake is the failure to use the number pad when asking a user to fill in numeric information.

-The example below has a couple of problems in it.
-In the screen at left, the user is being asked to fill in the zip code after manually entering city and state.
-So the company already missed an opportunity to make life easier for the user.
+The example below has a couple of problems.
+In the screen at left, the user is being asked to fill in the zip code after manually entering the city and state—already a missed opportunity to make life easier for the user.

-This sort of inconsistency shows the company hasn’t thought systematically about mobile.
+This sort of inconsistency shows that the company hasn’t thought systematically about mobile users.
 In user tests, a mistake like this often produces extreme user irritation.

 In the example below, taken from the ecommerce checkout process of a mobile site, the user is trying to edit her billing address.
 She repeatedly tapped the address and swiped up, down, left, and right, with no effect.

+Image carousels kill conversions.
 But on mobile they present a bigger problem.
-In tests, we frequently see carousels whose images have been adapted from a PC website.
-The text is too small and the images are too crowded for easy viewing on a mobile device.
+In tests, we frequently see carousels whose images have been adapted from a desktop version.
+The text is too small, and the images are too crowded for easy viewing on a mobile device.

 We also see many cases in which the developer uses a mobile carousel as a supplement to the site navigation.
-The company has some features of its PC site that won’t fit into the navigation scheme on a smaller screen, so they are bumped into the carousel.
+Some features of a desktop version don’t fit into the navigation scheme on a smaller screen, so they’re bumped into the carousel.

-This inevitably confuses customers who expect site navigation to be done through the site’s main menu.
+This inevitably confuses customers who expect site navigation to be in the site’s main menu.

-Although our research shows that it can be helpful to give mobile users the option of viewing an item in the PC version of a site, it’s not helpful to force people into a PC view with no alternative and no warning.
+Although our research shows that it can be helpful to give mobile users the option of viewing an item on the desktop version of a site, it’s not helpful to force people into that view with no alternative and no warning.

-This is a common problem when a company relies on responsive design to reformat a PC site for use on mobile.
-Although responsive design is better than nothing, it should not be used blindly.
-You should always yourself ask whether a page should be completely redesigned rather than just rearranged.
+This is a common problem when a company relies on responsive design to reformat a desktop site for mobile.
+Although responsive design is better than nothing, it shouldn’t be used blindly.
+Ask whether a page should be completely redesigned rather than just rearranged.

-In the example at right, the site does not have a mobile-formatted page for international shipping.
-But instead of dropping the user into that page unexpectedly, the feature is presented as a benefit while at the same time the user is warned that it’ll display as a computer-formatted page.
+In the example at right, the site doesn’t have a mobile-formatted page for international shipping.
+But instead of dropping the user into that page unexpectedly, the feature is presented as a benefit while, at the same time, the user is warned that it will display as a desktop-formatted page.